 From nightclub design to immersive dining experiences and sensory retail solutions for high-end brands; For over 20 years the founder and vision of Johannes Torpe Studios, Danish designer Johannes Torpe, has helped clients worldwide build and strengthen their brands through playfull and thought-provoking design solutions.

-Johannes additionally conducts creative consultancy work for brands.
-In 2011 he was named Group Creative Director of renowned high-end consumer electronics brand Bang & Olufsen, injecting new energy into the legendary brand, channeling his own passions for music, storytelling and brand-building.
-Johannes relinquished the role in October 2015.
+In 2011 Johannes was named Group Creative Director of renowned high-end consumer electronics brand Bang & Olufsen, injecting new energy into the legendary brand, channeling his own passions for music, storytelling and brand-building.
+Johannes relinquished the role in October 2015, but continues to conduct creative consultancy work for brands.

 Awarded a Fellowship at the Department of Architecture at Westminster University, London.
 Between 2015-2016 he explored the different drivers of change that exist within a creative workplace and the challenges and strengths within a relationship-based business model.